Pipedream with Dylan Pierce

 00:15:21 - Scott Steinlage

 That's pretty cool.
-Yeah, that's what I use, the webhook to get information from input on a form on ClickFunnels over to another process.
+Yeah, that's what I use the webhook for, to get information from input on a form on ClickFunnels over to another process.
 But anyway.

 00:15:34 - Dylan Pierce

-Oh cool.
+Oh, cool.
 Cool.
-Yeah that's like that's the bread and Butter.
+Yeah, that's the bread and butter.

 00:15:38 - Anthony Campolo

-But so real quick, when I was first learning to code, people used to always talk about webhooks and it confused the crap out of me because I never actually like sat down, shown just
+But real quick, when I was first learning to code, people used to always talk about webhooks, and it confused the crap out of me because nobody ever actually sat down and showed just

 00:15:48 - Dylan Pierce